These Numbers Show Favorable Signs for Alphabet Inc. (GOOG)

 Alphabet Inc. (GOOG) Insider Activity

-Alphabet Inc. disclosed in a document filed with the SEC on Mar 16 that Shriram Kavitark Ram (Director) sold a total of 37,500 shares of the company’s common stock.
-The trade occurred on Mar 16 and was made at $100.00 per share for $3.75 million.
-Following the transaction, the insider now directly holds 0.14 million shares of the GOOG stock.
+Alphabet Inc. disclosed in a document filed with the SEC on Apr 03 that RAGHAVAN PRABHAKAR (Senior Vice President) sold a total of 32,379 shares of the company’s common stock.
+The trade occurred on Apr 03 and was made at $103.46 per share for $3.35 million.
+Following the transaction, the insider now directly holds 76580.0 shares of the GOOG stock.

 Alphabet Inc. (GOOG): Who are the competitors?